developer-zebra/developer-zebra-site/src/emdk-for-android/6-3/guide/setupAndroidStudio/index.md

 Download and install **Android Studio** from [http://developer.android.com/sdk/index.html](http://developer.android.com/sdk/index.html)

 >NOTE: Android Studio should be installed on your computer before running the EMDK for Andriod installer.
+Prior to installing, all Android Studio sessions must be closed if already running.

 ### Installing EMDK for Android